Combine multiple .srt/.vtt files chronologically. 100% browser-based.

 Merging subtitles with this tool takes just a few seconds.

-1. Upload or Paste Multiple SRT/VTT Files
+1. Choose Multiple SRT/VTT Files

 Add your subtitle files in any order.
 The tool supports both SRT and VTT formats.